henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 ### `allows user to change selected story`
 This test is to ensure that a user is able to select a different setting than their primary choice and have it still rendered on screen.

+## Components
+The component testing ensures that each component contained within the webapp exhibits the expected behavior.

+## AACKeyBoard Component

+Unit tests for AACKeyBoard are located in `StoryQuest/app/Components/__tests__/AACKeyBoard.test.tsx`.

+### `renders correctly with default props`
+This test verified that basic rendering, with default properties happens.
+This included checking that all symbols are displayed as buttons and confirming the presence of the "AAC Keyboard" title

+### `applies custom background and button colors`
+This test checks the custom styling props, verifying the container background and button colors are correct

+### `renders images with correct alt text`
+This test validates image rendering by checking image sources and alternate text.
+For example, each image should exist.

+### `has proper accessibility attributes`
+This test verifies accessibility features, making sure each symbol button on the AAC board has an aria-label.

+### `renders correct grid layout`
+This test verifies layout structure and checks the CSS grid implementation.

+### `handles empty symbols array gracefully`
+This test checks for edge cases, when the array gives the board no symbols, and verifies that empty state is handled correctly and cleanly.

 ## Test coverage report:
 npx jest --coverage: This generates the coverage report that showcases even how many lines of code are being tested.